1908816-xamk/osawp-plugin/originstamp/readme.txt

 == Changelog ==

 = 0.0.2 =
-* Customized for changed OriginStamp API
+* Customized for changed OriginStamp API.

+= 0.0.3 =
+* Usage of new API added.
+* Email delivery added.

+= 0.0.4 =
+* Table of timestamps implemented.